 Reproductive Medicine Across Borders

-The story of a successful collaboration
+The story of a decade with successful collaboration

 The Øresund Region – also known as the Medicon Valley – has a high international position within reproductive medicine.
 Thanks to the academic and scientific environment, the region is by many being considered to be one of the frontrunners within the field of reproductive medicine.
 Over the past decade, the region has developed and gained momentum from ReproSund through ReproHigh and ReproUnion with funding from EU Interreg programmes.